Sergei and Oleg play in the park with a colourful kite

 If the organisation you work for offers private health insurance as part of your benefits package, you probably don’t need extra medical cover.

-However, you might find there’s a limit on the cover you receive or it may not cover your whole family.
 It’s worth remembering that any insurance you get through work will only cover you for as long as you work there and will end as soon as you leave.

 Will I need a medical exam to get covered?

-No, if you don’t have any pre-existing conditions, you don’t usually need a medical to get cover.
+If you don’t have any pre-existing conditions, you don’t usually need a medical to get cover.

 However, some insurance providers won’t cover your treatment without a GP referral, so check first if you’re planning to claim.